marcpaterno/spack_retreat/revised_work.md

 **Disposition**

-1. Is this a thing that needs to be done in an SCO model?
+1. Is this a thing that needs to be done in an source code only model?
 2. If so, who is doing it?